Angela Simmons Goes Tight In Acid-Wash Jeans & Feather Tube Top In Double Instagram Update

 Fans of Angela’s glam will likely have honed in on the first photo.
 With stunning pink eye shadow and thick lashes seen as Angela looked downward, this snap was flying the flag for Instagram’s adored cosmetics showcasing.

-Angela’s caption mentioned the girly color she was wearing, with a mention of her hair extensions brand also made.
-Celebrities and their brands do seem to be packing a punch these days – especially with hair.
+Angela’s caption mentioned the girlie color she was wearing, with a mention of her hair extensions brand also made.
+Celebrities and their brands do seem to be packing a punch these days — especially with hair.
 The Real Housewives of Atlanta star Porsha Williams has a hair line, with Teen Mom 2 star Kailyn Lowry also retailing haircare products.

 Angela’s fame has seen her profiled by media outlets.
 An interview with LadyGunn afforded Angela an opportunity to speak about various aspects of her life, with the star seen talking about the music she grew up listening to.
 It looks like this star knows her beats.